The Wizard of Oz (1902 musical): Post-World War II revivals

+In 1945, Milwaukee Civic Light Opera Company produced the Witmark rental version which includes Harburg/Arlen songs from the 1939 MGM movie.

+In 1946, the Witmark rental version was produced by Milwaukee Civic Light Opera Company & John McCormick's company (in England) which incorporates elements and songs of the 1939 MGM movie version.

+In 1949 the Denis DuFor for the Louisville Park Theatrical Association produced the Muny version of Oz and included songs from the 1902 musical.

+In 1952, at the State Fair Auditorium in Texas, a version was produced with music by Tietjens, Sloane, Arlen, Harburg, and Gabrielson.

+Loretto Academy produced the show in 1952 with songs from the MGM movie.

-The musical was performed in a concert version in New York City in May 1982 by the New Amsterdam Theatre Company.
-It was revived in Tarpon Springs, Florida by the New Century Opera Company in 1998 and 2006.
-Hungry Tiger Press published a two-CD set of vintage recordings related to the musical in 2003.
+The musical was performed in a concert version in New York City's Alma Gluck Recital Hall in May 1982 by the New Amsterdam Theatre Company.

+It was revived in Tarpon Springs, Florida by the New Century Opera Company in 1998, 2006, and 2007.
+The version was adapted by Constantine Grame who is now the Executive & Artistic Director at New Century Opera Company.

 The Canton Comic Opera Company, a community theatre company in Canton, Ohio, performed a "restored" version in 2010.
-They believe that their production was the first in over 80 years with full orchestra.
+It was done with a 28-piece orchestra and a cast of 50.
+It was adapted, directed, and conducted by Joseph N. Rubin.

+In 2016 a Swedish production was produced called "Trollkarlen av Oz" and adapted and directed by Dick Lundberg, who also played the Scarecrow and Sir Wiley Gyle.

+In 2023 Offsite Connecticut Theatre did the show.
+T. Craft adapted and directed the show; she also starred as Dorothy, Trixie, and some chorus roles.
+A recording of the show can be found on YouTube.

 Music

 The following table lists all musical numbers included over the years in the 1902 Wizard of Oz production.
 Most of this information is found (in a more descriptive, chronological format) in the book Oz before the Rainbow, by Mark Evan Swartz.
 This and other references are provided citations in the column header, and then simply named in the individual rows.
 Some of the music was known even beyond the United States.
-During the Baums' 1907 stay at the Shepherd's Hotel in Cairo, Egypt, a Hungarian Gypsy Band played songs from the musical in their honor.
+During the Baums' 1906 stay at Shepheard's Hotel in Cairo, Egypt, a Hungarian Gypsy Band played songs from the musical in their honor.

 Much of what is known has come from surviving scripts and show programs which are not comprehensive, resulting in gaps.
 In particular, the musical numbers from 1906 - 1909 are not well documented.
-Additional information and citations from users is encouraged..